Digital Platform for Property Rentals

 Are you a renter?
 If so, you’re not alone.

-According to recent data from Pew Research, more American households are renting than at any point in the past 50 years.
+According to recent data from Pew Research, more American households are renting than at any point in the past fifty years.

-In the U.S., 44 million units are rented each year.
-These tenants spend nearly $700 billion on rent annually, and another $87 billion on security deposits.
+In the U.S., forty-four million units are rented each year.
+These tenants spend nearly $700 billion on rent annually, and another eighty-seven billion dollars on security deposits.

 Younger people, in particular, gravitate toward renting.
-Whether by choice or necessity, nearly half of Americans under the age of 45 rent.
+Whether by choice or necessity, nearly half of Americans under the age of forty five rent.

 Simply put, home rentals is a massive market.
 And Rentberry is targeting this market with its fully-digital home-rental platform.

 • It’s raised thirteen million dollars from venture investors including Zing Capital, 808 Ventures, Beechwood Ventures, and from angel investors from Google, McKinsey, and CBRE.

 • More than half a million people use its platform every month to search for rental properties.

 • It was named a top real estate company by Forbes, and captured the “Best Industry Application Award” at the 2017 Global Fintech and Blockchain Industry Awards.

 Essentially, Rentberry’s patented platform enables tenants and landlords to streamline the entire rental process.
 Tenants can use Rentberry to search for properties, take virtual tours, and submit applications.
 If they move in, they can use the platform to pay rent and even submit maintenance requests.